 Demand for dispensing opticians stronger in certain regions

 There is strong demand for dispensing opticians in smaller cities and rural areas, particularly in the South Island, as employers find it harder to recruit in these areas.
-Although there are more practices in larger cities, there is more competition for roles and low turnover.
+There are more practices in larger cities but there is low staff turnover and more competition for roles.

 Your chances of securing a dispensing optician job are best if you check the Association of Dispensing Opticians of New Zealand website for vacancies, and approach employers directly.